parasuram-bala/Applets-Business-Statistics/README.md

 # Business Statistics — Interactive Applets

+Interactive explorers for the First-Year MBA **Business Statistics** course at BITSoM.
 Built as single-file HTML — no installation, no login, works in any modern browser.

 ## Open the applets (one click)